basher83/Hercules-Vault-Infra/docs/dedicated-infrastructure-requirements.md

 - **Network**: 1 NIC (1 Gbps sufficient)
 - **OS**: Ubuntu 22.04 LTS

-**Rationale**: Dev mode Vault with Transit engine has minimal resource requirements.
-Single NIC adequate as it only serves auto-unseal requests.
+**Rationale**: A minimal, single-node standard Vault running the Transit engine is sufficient for auto-unseal.
+Single NIC is adequate as it only serves auto-unseal requests.
+(Dev mode is not recommended for production.)

 ### Production Vault Nodes (3x)